-SWISS Air has a great business class product that you can utilize by routing through Switzerland.
+SWISS has a great business class product that you can utilize by routing through Zurich (ZRH).
 Additionally, Austrian Airlines has a solid business class and really shines with its fantastic catering service.
-If you’re a coffee drinker, you’ll definitely want to try that, too.
+If you’re a coffee drinker, you’ll definitely want to try a cup of Viennese coffee, too.

 4. Semi-Private Domestic Flights on Boutique Air

 If you’ve ever wanted the experience of flying privately but, like most of us, can’t afford to shell out for it, you may want to consider Boutique Air.
 It’s a small domestic airline with an unusual route map — most of its flights connect otherwise hard-to-find airports.

 The coolest thing about this airline is that all of its aircraft feature just a handful of seats for a truly private experience.
 As a United partner, you can redeem your miles here starting at 13,800 miles for a flight.

 5. Turkish Airlines in Business Class From the U.S.